nickmccleery/nickmccleery.github.io/content/about.md

 ### Employment History

-There's a detailed job history on my [LinkedIn](https://www.linkedin.com/in/nick-mccleery/), but I've had the pleasure of working on some very cool projects with some very sharp people.
+There's a detailed job history on my [LinkedIn](https://www.linkedin.com/in/nick-mccleery/) and outlined my [CV](/cv), but I've had the pleasure of working on some very cool projects with some very sharp people.

 The short version is: